SiyuR2023/TeamEcho2024/README.md

 ## Features of Our Project:

-PDF Processing: Our application leverages the Pdfplumber library to meticulously extract text, images, and tables from PDF documents, tailored specifically for efficient data retrieval and management within our Django-based UI.
+PDF Processing: Our application leverages the Pdfplumber library to meticulously extract text from PDF documents, tailored specifically for efficient data retrieval and management within our Django-based UI.
 This integration allows for a seamless extraction process directly from the user interface.

 Excel File Creation: As part of our data processing workflow, we generate Excel files to organize and store extracted data.
 This functionality remains integral to our system, providing users with easy access to analyzed and structured data for further manipulation and review.